hausdorf/vn/docs/README.md

 maintained and queries are designed to always have an associated index.

 The logic for this is stored in `queries.py`.

-### Time Keeping

-Time is stored as milliseconds.
-Dates, however, often come in all kinds of crazy forms. `timestamping.py` contains functions that use the `dateutil` module for translations to and from milliseconds.

-`dateutil`'s parse function can accept *most* string representations of dates and date deltas and translate it into Python datetime's.

 ## Obcene